-- An initial meeting is organized between the student and the Professional -Practice mentor.
-Before this meeting, you will need to have defined your personal objectives corresponding with the Professional -Practice end competences (see table below for examples).
+- An initial meeting is organized between the student and the Professional Practice mentor.
+Before this meeting, each student must define their personal objectives, corresponding with the Professional-Practice end competences (see table below for examples).
 During this meeting, the objectives are discussed and finalized.
-The work plan for the entire Professional Practice is also decided upon. - Portfolio task 1: - Submit a report of this initial meeting and make an extensive list of all the objectives you wish to achieve.
-Be as detailed as possible and allocate each of your personal objectives to the overall Professional -Practice end competences.
-Ensure that, for each end competence, at least one specific objective is specified. - Agenda points for the initial meeting should at least include: - o Work plan - Who has what tasks and responsibilities - Safety issues - Learning objectives should be specific, challenging, proximal and meaningful.
+The work plan for the entire Professional Practice should also be decided. - o Portfolio task 1: Initial meeting report / Work plan / Learning objectives - Submit a report of this initial meeting and make an extensive list of all the objectives you wish to achieve.
+Be as detailed as possible and allocate each of your personal objectives to the overall Professional-Practice end-competencies.
+Ensure that, for each end-competence, at least one specific objective is specified. - Agenda points for the initial meeting should at least include: - o Work plan - o Who has what tasks and responsibilities? - o Safety issues - Learning objectives should be specific, challenging, proximal and meaningful.
 They should help you to identify learning opportunities.
-(Extra reading: "Setting Goals: Who, Why, How?" by Turkay, 2014). - Add a personal reflection on this first meeting and on the objectives, you wish to achieve. - Personal work plan Professional Practice: If you are doing a Professional Practice together with other students, make sure that your individual tasks and responsibilities have been well defined.
+(Extra reading: "Setting Goals: Who, Why, How?" by Turkay, 2014). - Add a personal reflection on this first meeting and on the objectives you wish to achieve. - PP personal work plan: If you are doing a Professional Practice together with other students, make sure that your individual tasks and responsibilities have been well defined.

-1 Describe how their Professional Practice experience has improved their professional competence (e.g. through an improved ability to: communicate and work effectively with others; show initiative and work independently; organise their workload and set priorities; respond to new challenges and changing situations).
+End competence Examples of personal objectives 1 Describe how their Professional Practice experience has improved their professional competence (e.g. through an improved ability to: • communicate and work effectively with others; • show initiative and work independently; • organise their workload and set priorities; • respond to new challenges and changing situations).
 During my professional experiences in the past my tasks were always very clear, so I never had to ask what work needed to be done.
 With this Professional Practice I hope to improve in taking initiative and assessing the situation to examine what tasks need to be done, without hesitating to ask questions when needed to my mentor.
 2 Critically evaluate how they have contributed to their host organisation's objectives The Centre d'Estudis Avançats de Blanes (CEAB) aims to increase knowledge about biodiversity of organisms and understand their functions and interactions, and aims to use this knowledge gained to determine management actions.
 During my Professional Practice I aim to contribute to this by investigating population dynamics of invasive species, which will help to improve management actions to control their populations.
 3 Explain how they applied previously acquired theory and practical knowledge to their professional duties in the host organisation.
-During the Fundamentals Module in the course Quantitative Methods in Marine Science, I first start learning to use R, and I would like to improve my R skills during the course of this Professional Practice.
+During the Fundamentals Module in the course Quantitative Methods in Marine Science, I first started learning to use R, and I would like to improve my R skills during the course of this Professional Practice.
 4 Explain how their Professional Practice experience has modified their career aspirations.
 In order to have a better idea of which direction I want to go in after I graduate, I want to get to know the organisation I'm working for and what projects they have running, even the ones not directly relevant to my Professional Practice.
 This will give me an idea of the possibilities out there.
 5 Assess the effect of their Professional Practice on their future employment prospects.
-To improve my chances of finding work after the master, I want to take the opportunity during this Professional Practice to get to know the research field and the people working in it so that when I want to work within this area of research, I already have some background knowledge and contacts.
+To improve my chances of finding work after IMBRSea, I want to take the opportunity during this Professional Practice to get to know the research field and the people working in it so that when I want to work within this area of research, I already have some background knowledge and contacts.